skip to content

 That’s not to say you’re confined to averages, though.

-High or low, the main takeaway here is to list your membership pricing at an attractive rate that’s comparable to the perceived value (just remember that it’s your audience’s perception that matters, and not your own).
+High or low, the main takeaway here is to list your membership community pricing at an attractive rate that’s comparable to the perceived value (just remember that it’s your audience’s perception that matters, and not your own).

 And once your members are in, the value needs to keep on giving.
 Head to our next tip for more.